 So the question is how much of your privacy are you willing to sacrifice in order to get access to Google’s “free” products?

 There is a growing concern about the amount of power Google has gained in years.
-In fact, Google has an almost 90% share of the search market:
+In fact, Google has over 92% share of the search market:

 This means that its search algorithm kinda shapes the public’s perception of the world.
 Can you imagine the influence that Google has because of this?

-Jen Gennai, a Google executive, recently released a statement which stated:
+Jen Gennai, a Google executive, released a statement which stated:

 “Google has repeatedly been clear that it works to be a trustworthy source of information, without regard to political viewpoint.
 In fact, Google has no notion of political ideology in its rankings.
 And everything I have seen backs this up.”